adaucyjr/godot-snake/README.md

 # godot-snake
-A Snake game developed in Godot Engine
+A snake game developed in Godot Engine